 If the DL-6 Incident resulted in the deceased producing a false claim due to an honest mistake, this channeling is somewhat reminiscent of Rashomon.
-That is to say, one would expect the murder victim to be entirely truthful in their testimony.
+One would expect the murder victim to be entirely truthful in their testimony.
 After all, they have already lost their lives; they wouldn’t be any worse off by telling the truth, no matter how unflattering or damning it may be – yet that logical assertion is not realized.
 Tahrust proceeds to corroborate Nahyuta’s claim that Maya killed him and even has a solid alibi for the killing of Puhray Zeh’lot.
 Phoenix then realizes there is only other person whose presence is unaccounted for – Beh’leeb Inmee.

 Resigned to his fate, Tahrust admits the cover-up was entirely his doing.
 He intended to frame Maya for murder by having her hold the Warbaa’d Dagger during a rehearsal of the rite the night before.
 During the rite itself, he covered the statue with Lady Kee’ra’s robe and drugged Maya to render her unconscious.
 He then impaled himself on the statue before using the last of his strength to push himself backwards and take the robe off in one swift motion.
 This was done to manipulate the Divination Séance to make it appear as though Maya donned the robe and stabbed him to death.

 A reoccurring element of the episodes once Mr. Yamazaki and Mr. Eshiro began helming the series is taking basic plots of older episodes, putting their unique spin on them, and ending up with an improved version.
-This could be seen in how “Turnabout Reclaimed” and “The Magical Turnabout” seemed to redeem “Turnabout Big Top” and “Turnabout Serenade”.
+This could be seen in how “Turnabout Reclaimed” and “The Magical Turnabout” seemed to redeem “Turnabout Big Top” and “Turnabout Serenade” respectively.
 Under this interpretation, “The Rite of Turnabout” is far more daring; it takes an episode beloved by the fanbase and ironed out nearly all of its flaws.
 In other words, I posit that this episode is an improved version of “Bridge to the Turnabout”.

 Yes, “Bridge to the Turnabout” is a good episode, but there’s no getting around that it the entire plot could’ve been avoided if its culprit, Godot, exercised any common sense.
 In the end, his ego got in the way and the people he agreed to protect were worse off because of his actions.
 While it was in character, and the writers didn’t try to have their cake and eat it by casting him in an unabashedly flattering light, that development nonetheless rendered him highly unsympathetic.
-“The Rite of Turnabout”, on the other hand, is far more tragic because it showcases horrifying impact of the Defense Culpability Act.
+“The Rite of Turnabout”, on the other hand, is far more tragic because it showcases horrifying impact the Defense Culpability Act has on society.
 This was a good person spurred into committing a base act of betrayal to protect the woman he loved and their unborn child from a horrible fate.